 Few retailers qualify for a class B license to sell beer and wine for off-premises consumption in the District.
-Effective August 14, 2013, the ABC Board finalized criteria for full-service grocery stores to apply for class B licenses.
+The ABC Board finalized criteria for full-service grocery stores to apply for class B licenses.

 To be a full-service grocery store, a retailer must be licensed as a grocery store and sell at least six of the following categories: